simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Jul 01 2024 1102 UTC.

-Radio Blackout Forecast for Jul 03-Jul 05 2024
+Radio Blackout Forecast for Jul 04-Jul 06 2024

-              Jul 03        Jul 04        Jul 05
+              Jul 04        Jul 05        Jul 06
 R1-R2           35%           35%           35%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 03-05 Jul.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 04-06 Jul.

 ```